apache/hudi/hudi-kafka-connect/README.md

 ### 7 - Run async compaction and clustering if scheduled

-When using Merge-On-Read (MOR) as the table, compaction and clustering can be scheduled when the Sink is running.
-Inline execution of compaction and clustering are disabled due to performance reason.
-You run async compaction and clustering using Spark jobs and Hudi CLI.
+When using Merge-On-Read (MOR) as the table type, async compaction and clustering can be scheduled when the Sink is running.
+Inline compaction and clustering are disabled by default due to performance reason.
+By default, async compaction scheduling is enabled, and you can disable it by setting `hoodie.kafka.compaction.async.enable` to `false`.
+Async clustering scheduling is disabled by default, and you can enable it by setting `hoodie.clustering.async.enabled` to `true`.

+The Sink only schedules the compaction and clustering if necessary and does not execute them for performance.
+You need to execute the scheduled compaction and clustering using separate Spark jobs or Hudi CLI.

 After the compaction is scheduled, you can see the requested compaction instant (`20211111111410.compaction.requested`)
 below: